top of page

 Two chairs facing each other in a warmly lit therapy room — a quiet space for the work

 I'm a trauma therapist.
-Identity, attachment, shame, the long shadow of childhood.
-That's the work.
+Identity, attachment, shame, and the long shadow of childhood.

 I'm not a kink specialist.
 I don't have a certification in kink therapy.
 I don't run kink-focused groups.
 I'm not going to suggest play protocols or coach you on negotiation.

-What I will do is not flinch when you mention kink in session.
-I will treat it as one part of who you are, not the only interesting thing about you.
-I will help you figure out what's actually weighing on you, which is probably not the kink itself.
+I'll treat it as one part of who you are, not the only interesting thing about you.
+I'll help you figure out what's actually weighing on you.

-If what you need is regular therapy — for the trauma, the shame, the identity work, the family stuff — from someone who isn't going to need you to translate yourself first, that's what I do.
+If what you need is regular therapy, for the trauma, the shame, the identity work, the stuff you grew up inside of, from someone who isn't going to need you to translate yourself first — that's what I do.

 If you're in Oregon or Florida and what's in this article is hitting somewhere, the next step is a free consult.
 We'll talk about what's actually weighing on you.
 I won't ask you to explain kink.
 I'll ask you what you want different about your life.